Introduction

 · When to Skip the Pilot Hole

-• There are instances, especially with modern self-tapping screws designed for specific materials, where a pilot hole might not be necessary.
-However, for traditional woodworking and in cases where material integrity is paramount, drilling a pilot hole remains a best practice.
+- Sometimes, especially with modern self-tapping screws made for specific materials, you might not need a pilot hole.
+But for traditional woodworking and when keeping the material intact is important, drilling a pilot hole is still a good idea.

 The Pillar of Precision Joinery